rittikbasu/website/README.md

 # Digital Home of Rittik Basu

-This website is made using Next JS and deployed on Vercel
+This website is made using Next JS + Tailwind CSS and deployed on Vercel

 ## Features